A Guide On How To Maximize Your Law Firm's Twitter Marketing Strategy This 2022

 One of the reasons social media boosts your Lawyer SEO is using it to promote content from your website.
 While you've been advised against posting strictly for promotional purposes, the occasional nod to otherwise high-quality content isn't bad.

-In fact, some publications only ever post links to their articles, and it still doesn't come off as overly promotional.
+Some publications only ever post links to their articles, and it still doesn't come off as overly promotional.
 You're still giving your followers high-quality content, after all.
 Twitter's app and site design also make it easy to view external links without taking them out of the app.

 You can encourage your audience to express their thoughts and opinions under the replies to foster engagement.
 It also makes your content easier for people to share around.
 Additionally, some Twitter users tend to Quote Retweet links to articles and posts and share their thoughts on their own timelines.